Date of Degree

 Copyright 2009 Megan Lindsay Falsetta Wood

 Wood, Megan Lindsay Falsetta.
-"Coping with stress: anaerobic respiratory and oxidative stress tolerance mechanisms are critical for Neisseria gonorrhoeae biofilm formation." dissertation, University of Iowa, 2009.
+"Coping with stress: anaerobic respiratory and oxidative stress tolerance mechanisms are critical for Neisseria gonorrhoeae biofilm formation."
+PhD diss., University of Iowa, 2009.